dennis-tra/pcp/README.md

   - 🤔 I think that's the case, but I'm not sure about the libp2p internals
 - [ ] can use proxy, like tor
   - ❌ not yet

+You can find a project plan in the [project tab](https://github.com/dennis-tra/pcp/projects/2) of this page.
+Some other ideas I would love to work on include:

+- [ ] browser interop via the means of [js-libp2p](https://github.com/libp2p/js-libp2p)
+- [ ] experimental decentralised NAT hole punching via DHT signaling servers - [Project Flare](https://github.com/libp2p/go-libp2p/issues/1039)

 ## Related Efforts

 - [`croc`](https://github.com/schollz/croc) - Easily and securely send things from one computer to another